ashleighc207/wdb-restful-blog-app/README.md

 A simple, RESTFul blog app allowing CRUD functionality

 ## How to Use
 Currently this simple blog app is not hosted anywhere.
-To test it out, clone to your local machine and run `node app.js` from the command line, then open the index.html file in your browser.

 ## Dependencies
 - Node.js